 A step ahead of engagement systems, these have decision-making capabilities.
 These systems are modeled using reinforcement learning.
 Decisions made by cognitive systems continually evolve based on new information, outcomes, and actions.
 Autonomous decision making depends on the ability to trace why the particular decision was made and change the confidence score of a systems response.
 A popular use case of this model is the use of IBM Watson in healthcare.
 The system can collate and analyze data of patient including his history and diagnosis.
 The solution bases recommendations on its ability to interpret the meaning and analyze queries in the context of complex medical data and natural language, including doctors’ notes, patient records, medical annotations and clinical feedback.
 As the solution learns, it becomes increasingly more accurate.
 Providing decision support capabilities and reducing paperwork allows clinicians to spend more time with patients.

 Discovery is the most advanced scope of cognitive computing.
-Discovery involves finding insights and understanding vast amount of information.
+Discovery involves finding insights and understanding vast amount of information and developing skills.
 These models are built on deep learning and unsupervised machine learning.
 With ever-increasing volumes of data, there is a clear need for systems that help exploit information more effectively than humans could on their own.
 While still in the early stages, some discovery capabilities have already emerged, and the value propositions for future applications are compelling.
 Cognitive Information Management (CIM) shell at Louisiana State University (LSU) is one of the cognitive solutions.
 The distributed intelligent agents in the model collect streaming data, like text and video, to create an interactive sensing, inspection, and visualization system that provides real-time monitoring and analysis.
 The CIM Shell not only sends an alert but reconfigures on the fly in order to isolate a critical event and fix the failure.

 Present cognitive computing landscape is dominated by larger players – IBM, Microsoft, and Google.
 IBM being the pioneer of this technology has invested $26 billion dollars in big data and analytics and now spends close to one-third of its R&D budget in developing cognitive computing technology.
 Many other companies and organizations are developing products and services that are as good, if not better than Watson.
 IBM and Google have acquired some of the rivals and the market is moving towards consolidation.
 Let’s take a look at the prominent players in this market –